 In addition to running the Ipswich Fair Trade Shop, the directors and volunteers are engaged in promoting the concept of fair trade through promotional talks to societies and groups.
 The company is a member of BAFTS (The British Association for Fair Trade Shops and Suppliers) and is associated with other Fair Trade bodies locally, nationally and internationally.

 The Ipswich Fair Trade Shop is a company, limited by guarantee, incorporated in England and Wales in July 1991.
-There are four directors who, along with the Company Secretary, manage the company.
-One director works on a paid part time basis, all other staff and associates are volunteers, giving freely of their time and talents to support the Ipswich Fair Trade Shop, and thereby helping to actively promote Fair Trade in Ipswich and generally.
+There arethree directors who, along with the Company Secretary, manage the company.
+There is shop manager, works on a paid part time basis, all other staff and associates being volunteers, giving freely of their time and talents to support the Ipswich Fair Trade Shop, and thereby helping to actively promote Fair Trade in Ipswich and generally.